Environmental Contamination, Spill Response, and Notifications

 Containment and Notifications

 Containment keeps contamination away from receptors.
-Storm drains are high priority because they may discharge directly to waterways.
-Spill kits should be near fueling, generators, chemical storage, loading areas, water crossings, and washout areas.
-Kit contents must match the hazard; oil-only absorbents do not solve corrosive or reactive releases.
+Storm drains are the top priority because many discharge untreated directly to creeks and rivers, instantly converting a small spill into a reportable water-quality incident.
+Spill kits belong near fueling points, generators, chemical storage, loading areas, water crossings, and concrete-washout areas, and their contents must match the hazard — oil-only sorbents do nothing for a corrosive or reactive release.

 ReleasePossible controlEscalation trigger